 We meet Ophelia as a motherless girl moving to the court of Danish King Hamlet, with her ambitious father Polonius and callow brother Laertes.

-Under Queen Gertrude’s slightly capricious care, Ophelia grows into an exceptionally intelligent woman I can see inhabited by Daisy Ridley.
+Under Queen Gertrude’s slightly capricious care, Ophelia grows into an exceptionally intelligent woman whom I can see inhabited by Daisy Ridley.
 She catches the eye of Prince Hamlet, and becomes an expert on botany and herbology, curing the ailments of people at court.

 What if she used those skills – and her formidable intelligence – to try to survive the tragedy that engulfs her family and Denmark?